 Cormac stood watching from the edge of the road.
 Even without her glasses, she could see every detail of his face, from the harsh set of his jaw to the triumphant gleam in his dark, cruel gaze.
 What magic was he employing that enabled her to see so clearly?
-Such a spell could’ve saved her a fortune in lenses over the years.
+Such a spell could have saved her a fortune in lenses over the years.
 If she wasn’t so afraid of his present anger, she’d have asked him.
-They’d long been opponents, but never truly enemies—not until this terrible business.
+They had long been opponents, but never truly enemies—not until this terrible business.

-And, until tonight, they’d only met once before.
+And, until tonight, they’d met only once before.
 He looked the same.
 Starkly handsome with a lean, athletic body.
 The sharp planes and angles of his face accented deep set, piercing eyes and an elegant, bitter mouth.
 His hair was styled differently—short and tousled, in keeping with current fashion.
-It must’ve cost him a fortune in some trendy salon.
+It must have cost him a fortune in some trendy salon.

-Something tickled the back of her mind, and she looked more closely at his face.
+Something tickled the back of her mind, caused her to look more closely at his face.
 Not exactly the same, she realized.
 His eyes were wrong.
-Though moonlight robbed her vision of color, she could tell the irises were too dark—probably brown, when they should have been a striking mixture of gray and blue.
+Though moonlight robbed her vision of color, she could tell that the irises were too dark—brown, most likely, when they should have been a striking mixture of blue.
 As unforgettable as the North Sea in a storm and just as moody.
-They were beautiful eyes.
-Why would he change only them?
+Why, of all his features, would he change only them?

 And how had he done it?
-According to the information on file, eye color was the one aspect of his appearance he had no control over.
-It was part of his nature.
+According to the information on file, eye color was the one aspect of his appearance he couldn’t alter.
+It was a fixed part of his nature.

-From behind, a woman’s arm wrapped around Lettie’s chest to pin her arms to her ribs.
+From behind, an arm wrapped around Lettie’s chest to pin her arms to her ribs.
 Crushing force pulled her off balance.
 She couldn’t kick at her attacker, couldn’t even stand.
-Clawing at the arm, she tried to twist free.
+Clawing at the woman’s arm, she tried to twist free.
 Her feet slipped, slid in the mud.
 Something popped in her chest and she couldn’t breathe.

-Her pendant, she thought desperately, refusing to believe even as the evidence mounted.
+Her pendant, Lettie thought desperately, refusing to believe even as the evidence mounted.
 Her pendant should have prevented this—should have at least warned of the woman’s approach, not to mention the strike of her blade.
-It should be acting now in her defense.
+It should be acting now in defense.

 “Not…possible,” she rasped, struggling to breathe.
 She was going to be sick, even as blood filled her lungs.

-Next to her ear, the woman laughed, and the hilt of the knife pressed harder against Lettie’s back.
-She couldn’t turn her head, couldn’t see anything of the woman.
-Cormac’s partner.
+The hilt of the knife pressed harder against Lettie’s back.
+She couldn’t turn her head, couldn’t see anything of Cormac’s partner.
 Lettie had assumed he was working alone.
-He’d always worked alone.
+He always worked alone.

 “Something amuses you?”
-The woman’s taunting voice, though whisper-soft, rang a bell.
+The woman’s taunting voice, although whisper soft, rang a bell.

 Understanding dawned, sharp and cold.

 Lettie went numb from it.
-The implications were too terrible, the situation far worse than she’d dared imagine.
+The implications were too terrible, the situation far worse than she had dared imagine.